Our Commitment to Diversity, Equity, and Inclusion

 We seek to uplift and honor diversity and advance equity across our community, and we reject bigotry and discrimination.
 We will strive to be allies for our members and our broader community, and we will use our work to continue to be a part of a more compassionate, tolerant, and accepting world.

 What Have We Been Doing?

-Junior League of Harrisburg spent the better part of 2020 taking an inward look at our organization, assessing how diverse, equitable, and inclusive we have been as a womxn’s organization serving the Harrisburg community.
-Our Board met early in the summer to put together a high-level action plan, which included the creation of a committee to address ways that we can become a more inclusive league.
+Junior League of Harrisburg spent the better part of 2020 and 2021 taking an inward look at our organization – assessing how diverse, equitable, and inclusive we have been as a womxn’s organization serving the Harrisburg community.
+In 2020, our Board met early in the summer to put together a high-level action plan, which included the creation of a committee to address ways that we can become a more inclusive league.

 We know that a few meetings will not erase the deep, lasting impacts of racism in our communities.
 Instead, we view this as a long-overdue place to begin our anti-racism work: to have difficult conversations, seek answers, and ensure that we are fully considering the ways that we can create a vibrant league that serves and reflects our community.

 Some of our activities have included, but are not limited to: